 She smiled playfully.
 "Yes, Doctor . . ." she trailed off and cocked her head.
 "I'm sorry, I didn't get your name.
 I'm Bella."

-He stopped walking and turned to her, letting his chilled thumb brush over her cheek.
+He stopped walking and turned to her, letting his cold thumb brush over her cheek.
 "You may call me Joham."

 A chill prickled down her spine, and she wasn't sure if it was fear or anticipation.
 This evening hadn't gone at all the way she had expected, and she certainly hadn't foreseen herself going off alone with a handsome, charming stranger.
 Her heartbeat picked up as he leaned in close, breathing in deeply as he nuzzled her neck.